primeqa/primeqa/examples/boolqa/README.md

-# TydiQA with support for Boolean questions
+# TyDiQA with support for Boolean questions

-The TydiQA dataset can be decoded, with full support for both the boolean and short-answer questions in two different ways.
+The TyDiQA dataset can be decoded, with full support for both the boolean and short-answer questions in two different ways.
 As a single command line argument in `run_mrc.py` to run all steps:

 ```shell